csc-training/hpc-python/docs/mooc/python-and-performance/setting-environment.md

 # Software

-In order to carry out the hands-on programming exercises, you need a working Python environment that contains a selection Python packages for scientific and high-performance computing.
+In order to carry out the hands-on programming exercises, you need a working Python environment that contains a selection of Python packages for scientific and high-performance computing.

 The following software will be used in this course: